KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter9_the_voice_forgotten_instrument.md

 ⸻

-# Chapter 6 – Part 3: The Lost Magic of Music
+# The Magic of Music

 Music was never merely entertainment.